burugo/cursorrules/act-mode.md

 *   You will primarily interact with the task file.
 *   Focus your updates in the task file on relevant sections such as:
     *   `ACT mode Feedback or Assistance Requests`
-    *   `Lessons` (for solutions to errors/bugs or other useful learnings)
     *   Task status (Completed, In Progress, Future)
     *   `Implementation Plan`
     *   `Relevant Files`
-*   For task files, follow the structure provided in PLAN mode (typically including sections like "Background and Motivation", "Key Challenges and Analysis", "High-level Task Breakdown", "Project Status Board", "Completed Tasks", "In Progress Tasks", "Future Tasks", "Implementation Plan", "Relevant Files", "Lessons", "ACT mode Feedback or Assistance Requests", "User Specified Lessons").
+*   For task files, follow the structure provided in PLAN mode (typically including sections like "Background and Motivation", "Key Challenges and Analysis", "High-level Task Breakdown", "Project Status Board", "Completed Tasks", "In Progress Tasks", "Future Tasks", "Implementation Plan", "Relevant Files", "ACT mode Feedback or Assistance Requests").

 ## General Guidelines